 IATSE had “reached a tentative agreement with the AMPTP,” on its Basic Agreement (Credit: Courtesy of IATSE)

-As for Warners, not immune from some studio-wide roiling of its own, they did seem happy to have the event, with bits of studio-owned iconography everywhere you looked: Batmobiles, Mystery Machines, statues of Justice Leaguers and Looney Tuners, Barbie Corvettes, et al, displayed along the walkways and backlot boulevards.
+As for Warners, not immune from some studio-wide roiling of its own, they did seem happy to have the event, with bits of studio-owned iconography everywhere you looked: Batman and Justice League statues, Mystery Machines, Looney Tune icons, Barbie Corvettes, et al, displayed along the walkways and backlot boulevards.

 While Warners was doing its pre-show decorating, pre-show busyness started early too, with receptions and demos, perhaps because so many showbiz vendors and manufacturers are located an easy ride hail away, in those neighborhoods stretched between the studios and the Burbank airport.

-Indeed, our first stop, early in the week, was for the tacos and beer (or spiked horchata, if one was feeling adventurous) sponsored by Kino Flo at their own facility, right across from those airport runways, where the conversation, at least among some of the post-production observers there, was whether Hollywood’s ongoing job contraction could indicate the film biz was “reverting to mean” – i.e., smaller and harder to get into, the way it was before all that investor-fueled streaming money made it seem like movies and TV had become a “forever industry” that would keep defying physics, and always keep expanding.
+Indeed, our first stop, early in the week, was for the tacos and beer (or spiked horchata, if one was feeling adventurous) sponsored by Kino Flo at their own facility, right across from those airport runways, where the smiles, and the conversation also turned to whether Hollywood’s ongoing job contraction could indicate the film biz was “reverting to mean” – i.e., smaller and harder to get into, the way it was before all that investor-fueled streaming money made it seem like movies.

 Though perhaps it all depends on one’s definition of “expand.”